Skip to main content

 Medications & Supplements + English

-• Imatinib is given by mouth and is used off label to treat certain types of cancers in dogs and cats.
+• Fluralaner is given by mouth or applied topically and is used to treat flea and tick infestations, and also off-label to treat certain types of mange and mites.
 Give as directed.
-Side effects may include nausea, vomiting, muscle pain, diarrhea, skin rash, or lack of energy.
-Do not use in pets that are pregnant or nursing.
-If a negative reaction occurs, call the veterinary office.
+Side effects are uncommon but may include stomach upset or neurologic symptoms.
+Do not use in pets with a history of seizures.
+If a negative reaction occurs, please call the veterinary office.